openmrs/openmrs-esm-core/docs/main/extensions.md

 to add, remove, and re-order extensions, as well as specific configuration specific to an extension within a particular slot.

 You can use `useConfig` as usual within an extension.

-An extension uses the config schema of the module in which it is defined.
+The schema for an extension can be specified using `defineExtensionConfigSchema`.
+If no schema is defined specifically for your extension, the extension will inherit the configuration of the module that contains it.

 ## State